HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

     optional arguments:
-      --first_id FIRST_ID   column index in CSV file for the first ID (e.g. Person).
-Use the most granular type.
+      --first_id FIRST_ID   column index in CSV file for the first ID The user should specify the most "granular" id here.
+For instance, in the AKM context, this id would correspond to worker ids.
                             (type: Int64, default: 1)
       --second_id SECOND_ID
-                            column index in CSV file for the second ID (e.g. Firm).
-Use the less granular type.
+                            column index in CSV file for the second ID Use the less granular type (e.g. Firm in the AKM example)
                             (type: Int64, default: 2)
       --observation_id OBSERVATION_ID
                             column index in CSV file for observation (e.g.
                             Wage). (type: Int64, default: 4)
       --first_id_effects    Computing and showing first_id effects
-      --cov_effects         Computing and showing covariace effects
+      --cov_effects         Computing and showing covariance effects
       --algorithm ALGORITHM
                             type of algorithm: Exact or JLA.
 It defaults to be Exact if the number of observations is